Ruiqi Wang

 I am passionate about facilitating the seamless integration of robots into unstructured, human-centered environments: from assistive service in homes to collaborative operations in the field.

-To this end, my research centers on developing Adaptive Human–Robot Systems that learn from and adapt to human-centered dynamics across three key dimensions:
+To this end, my research centers on developing robot learning methods that enable robots to learn from and adapt to human-centered dynamics across three key dimensions:

 • Capability Heterogeneity: How to optimize human–robot teaming by accounting for inherent yet diverse human capabilities (e.g., cognitive abilities, skill levels, backgrounds) and robot characteristics (e.g., mobility, sensing, autonomy) within specific task contexts?